RTBRuhan/Facebook-Pip-Blocker/README.md

 # Facebook-Pip-Blocker
-A Unpacked chrom extension which close the facebook's annoying PIP (Picture in Picture) aka Mini Player autometicaly
+A Unpacked chrome extension which close the facebook's annoying PIP (Picture in Picture) aka Mini Player autometicaly